 The Center uses data from federal and state statistical agencies, as well as from private data organizations that provide employment projections, population estimates and other economic indicators.
 Our projection work includes data from the Bureau of Labor and Statistics, Macroeconomic Advisers (MA), and Economic Modeling Specialists, Inc. (EMSI).
 The Center also utilizes data available from the National Center for Education Statistics, O*NET (Occupational Network), Current Population Statistics, and the Census.

 How does the Center make projections?

-The Center works with MA and EMSI to adjust projections data generated by the Bureau of Economic Analysis and the Bureau of Labor Statistics; it does this by incorporating updated micro and GDP trend data to account for changing expectations about the recession.
+The Center works with Macroeconomic Advisers and Economic Modeling Specialists, Inc. to adjust projections data generated by the Bureau of Economic Analysis and the Bureau of Labor Statistics; it does this by incorporating updated micro and GDP trend data to account for changing expectations about the recession.

 Who uses the Center's research and analysis?